 Some designers don’t break it down for you.
 Totally their prerogative.

-We Like to Be Transparent About Costs UpfrontAnd I find by telling the client upfront what my rate is, and how long I’ll spend on the project, it keeps everything very open and transparent.
+We find by telling the client upfront what our rate is, and how long we’ll spend on the project, it keeps everything very open and transparent.
 No smoke and mirrors.
-You know what you’re in for, and so do I.
+You know what you’re in for, and so do we.

 Outside of Design Fee, You Pay for Products + Trades